bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 - The `this.$bvModal` injection is only available when using the full `BootstrapVue` plugin or the `ModalPlugin` plugin.
 It is not available if importing just the `b-modal` component.
-To just import the injection, use the `BVModal` Plugin plugin.
+To just import the injection, use the `BVModalPlugin` plugin.
 - A new `$bvModal` injection (mixin) is created for each Vue virtual machine (i.e. each instantiated component), and is not usable via direct access to the `Vue.prototype`, as it needs access to the instance's `this` and `$root` contexts.